SM City Cebu: Design

-SM City Cebu is a seven-level complex namely lower ground floor, upper ground floor, second floor, third floor, fourth floor, fifth floor, and roof deck featuring a total of eight cinemas with seven regular cinemas and one IMAX theater with a total seating capacity of 5,812, a food court, a fully computerized bowling center, 8,000-square meter amusement center, and a 2,000-square meter trade hall.
+SM City Cebu is a seven-level complex that consists of the lower ground, upper ground, second, and third floors, which are used for the mall's tenant spaces, while the additional fourth, fifth, and roof deck are designated parking spaces.
+It also features a 4-level department store, a supermarket, and a total of six cinemas with three regular cinemas, two Director's Club, and one IMAX theater.
+It also has 2 food courts, a fully computerized bowling center, an 8,000-square meter amusement center called SM Storyland (now closed), and a 2,000-square meter trade hall (now leased by Ace Hardware).
 Prior to the addition of the Northwing, it had a car park capacity of 1,629.

-The Northwing expansion, opened in 2007, features two floors of retail stores, restaurants, and cafes.
+The expansion of the mall, dubbed the Northwing, features two floors of retail stores, restaurants, and cafes.
 It houses more than 200 tenants and caters to a more upscale clientele.
 The expansion also added three levels of covered parking, and a one level of roof deck parking.
+In 2008, the interiors of the main mall had its first major renovation in order to match the Northwing's newly updated interior at the time.